DenisGorbachev/scenarios/storytailor.md

 Notes:
 * Programmer wants to see all continuations to design a good
 * Programmer wants to see multiple linear stories to be able to implement them one-by-one.
-* Tester wants to see a fully line
+* Tester wants to see multiple linear stories to be able to test them one-by-one.

 ### Designer requests feedback on changes via GitHub pull request